- January 3, 2017

 2. Go Mobile – The Latest Mantra Smartphones and tablets have become a basic necessity of life.
 Our lives revolve around these gadgets such that they have now a major impact on how business is transacted.
 Employees who work at sites away from the office prefer to get work done on the go without having to step into the office.
 Companies are tapping the benefit of convenience and productivity using mobile compatible cloud-based applications.
 The ability for an application to work on mobiles is a key thrust area when designing cloud-enabled application

-3. Social Tool, Cloud and Collaboration The rapidly and ever-changing cloud computing technology is considered to be one of the core principles of the digital era.
+3. Social Tool, Cloud, and Collaboration The rapidly and ever-changing cloud computing technology is considered to be one of the core principles of the digital era.
 The close integration of cloud technologies and analytics has been rapidly growing.
 In addition to being flexible, cloud-based applications are more social than traditional onsite software.
-In today’s work culture, tools like chat, micro-blogging etc play a significant role in collaboration among peers.
+In today’s work culture, tools like chat, micro-blogging, etc play a significant role in collaboration among peers.
 As people are getting used to these tools, customers now have begun to adopt these non-conventional modes to communicate with prospects and fellow employees.

 4. Best of Both Worlds, Hybrid Cloud the Preferred Mode Hybrid cloud computing has been gaining popularity and is still the most preferred mode of deployment among big enterprises.
 A hybrid cloud is a combination of public cloud and private cloud for data storage and retrieval.
-It thus provides the benefit of cost saving and convenience offered by public cloud and the ability to add layers of security and customization on the private cloud.
+It thus provides the benefit of cost-saving and convenience offered by the public cloud and the ability to add layers of security and customization on the private cloud.
 With this architecture, enterprises are able to house critical and sensitive information on their private cloud and non-sensitive information on the public cloud.
 With the twin ability of security and convenience, more companies are opting for this mode of deployment more.

 5. Security and Data Privacy Key Focus

 In today’s world of cyber hack and data theft, data privacy continues to be the key concern when companies strategize their migration to the cloud.
 With the advent of new technologies, cybercriminals have become smarter.
-To mitigate this risk, cloud providers and cloud-enabled applications are incorporating a mechanism for a developing a secure cloud computing ecosystem.
-The age old adage, “change is the only constant in life”, is apt for technology changes too.
+To mitigate this risk, cloud providers and cloud-enabled applications are incorporating a mechanism for developing a secure cloud computing ecosystem.
+The age-old adage, “change is the only constant in life”, is apt for technology changes too.
 Cloud computing methodologies are rapidly evolving with every passing year.
-The future of computing may be hard to predict, but cloud computing will continue to have a significant impact on IT strategy of every CIO in the years to come.
+The future of computing may be hard to predict, but cloud computing will continue to have a significant impact on the IT strategy of every CIO in the years to come.